vleong2332/norstone.github.io/_posts/2017-07-12-how-to-pair-flooring-with-stacked-stone.md

 ---
-layout: blog
-permalink: "/blog/flooring-for-stacked-stone/"
 classes: blog
-title: How to Pick the Perfect Flooring to Complement a Stacked Stone Wall
-meta:
-  title: How to Pick the Perfect Flooring to Complement a Stacked Stone Wall
-  description: A blog looking at various types of flooring, including colors, patterns,
-    and textures, and how to pick the right type of flooring to complement a stacked stone wall.
+date: 2017-07-12 00:00:00 +0000
+excerpt: You've designed and maybe already installed an amazing stone wall, now use these tips to make sure the flooring in the space is just as on point as the wall you can't keep your eyes off of.
 image:
   title: Flooring to Match a Stone Veneer Wall
   alt: Modern luxury bathroom featuring complimentary light grey polished marble flooring
     and grey honed stone veneer wall.
   src: "/uploads/2017/07/12/Basalt 3D Ash Grey Bathroom Feature Wall Dallas.jpg"
-excerpt: You've designed and maybe already installed an amazing stone wall, now use these tips to make sure the flooring in the space is just as on point as the wall you can't keep your eyes off of.
-date: 2017-07-12 12:02
+layout: blog
+meta:
+  title: How to Pick the Perfect Flooring to Complement a Stacked Stone Wall
+  description: A blog looking at various types of flooring, including colors, patterns,
+    and textures, and how to pick the right type of flooring to complement a stacked stone wall.
+permalink: "/blog/flooring-for-stacked-stone/"
+title: How to Pick the Perfect Flooring to Complement a Stacked Stone Wall
 ---